Nelson-Delpozo/ApproveAProof/TECHNICAL_ARCHITECTURE_PLAN.md

 # END OF CURRENT TECHNICAL ARCHITECTURE SPECIFICATION

 **Current implementation checkpoint:** Phase 0 is complete.
 Phase 1 Database is in progress on `phase-1-database`.
-The core relational models through `ProofDispatch`, historical Proof recipient preservation, the Prisma/PostgreSQL runtime database utility, and database-oriented integration tests are implemented.
-Earlier Phase 1 slices through current-revision integrity are confirmed committed and pushed; later commit/push status must be verified from repository history.
+The core relational models through `ProofDispatch`, historical Proof recipient preservation, Proof → Customer tenant-integrity triggers, the Prisma/PostgreSQL runtime database utility, and 16 database integration tests are implemented.
+The tenant-integrity migration was committed and pushed after its migration directory was explicitly staged.

-**Immediate next architecture task:** Final Phase 1 database review: remaining indexes/constraints, migration/database synchronization, integration-test coverage, and the full quality gate.
+**Immediate next architecture task:** Finish dedicated integration-test database safety with `TEST_DATABASE_URL`, verify the test target and migrations, run the 16-test suite and equality guard, then run the full Phase 1 quality gate.

 **Development method:** Follow `DEVELOPMENT_PLAYBOOK.md`.